-If the exposure information cannot be located in the metadata of the image files, Photomatix Pro displays a dialog prompting your input of the relative Exposure Values of the images.
-Photomatix Pro also displays this dialog if two or more source images have the same exposure metadata.
+If the exposure information cannot be located in the metadata of the image files, you will get a dialog showing the relative Exposure Values that Photomatix Pro estimated for your images.
+You will also see this dialog if two or more source images have the same exposure metadata.
+If the estimated Exposure Values listed are incorrect, you can either adjust each one of them individually, or set global EV Spacing for that bracketed set.

 If you check the Show 32-bit unprocessed image box, you will be able to save the unprocessed merged image in an HDR image file format such as Radiance or OpenEXR.
-Saving the 32-bit HDR image is useful when you want to be able to process the image with other tone mapping settings later without having to pre-process and merge your bracketed photos again.
-However, you will still need to pre-process and merge the photos if you want to use exposure fusion.
+Saving the 32-bit unprocessed merged image is useful when you want to be able to process the image with other settings later without having to load and merge your bracketed photos again.
+However, you will still need to load and merge the photos again if you want to use Exposure Fusion.

-You will have to click the Tone Map / Fuse button, in the Workflow Shortcuts window, to go to the next step if you choose to Show 32-bit unprocessed image.
+If you check Show 32-bit unprocessed image, when the unprocessed image is displayed you will have to click the Tone Map/ Fuse button, in the Workflow Shortcuts window, to continue to the next step.

 The order of the files in a bracketing sequence does not matter.
-Photomatix Pro automatically sorts the images based on the exposure information-in the image files' EXIF metadata.
-If exposure information is not available in the EXIF data, Photomatix Pro directly evaluates the relative brightness of the photos.
+Photomatix Pro automatically sorts the images based on the exposure information in the image files' EXIF metadata.
+If exposure information is not available in the EXIF data, Photomatix Pro sorts the images by evaluating the relative brightness of the photos.

-2.1.2 General Merge to HDR Options
+2.1.2 Merge to HDR Options

-After the bracketed images are selected, you can customize the steps performed before merging the images, such as aligning the images or removing 'ghosts'.
-Refer to the following list for a description of the options when merging bracketed images:
+After the bracketed photos are selected, you can customize the steps performed before merging the images, such as aligning the images or removing "ghosts".
+Refer to the following sections for a description of the options when merging bracketed photos: